anonymouspeerblind/MIRACLE/README.md

 ```

 ## Contact
-For more information or any questions, feel free to reach us at spandey8@buffalo.edu
+For more information or any questions, feel free to reach us at anonymouspeerblind@gmail.com

 ## License
-Ridgeformer is CC-BY-NC 4.0 licensed, as found in the LICENSE file.
+MIRACLE is CC-BY-NC 4.0 licensed, as found in the LICENSE file.
 It is released for academic research / non-commercial use only.